CARREDAPP/recyclingDapp-v.0.5/README.md

   v1 custom part
   Backend for to app
 ```
+Ope .[[https://carredapp.io/](https://carredapp.io/)]  with your browser to see the result.
+or  in local
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+for connect my wallet i using the librery mesh [https://meshjs.dev/guides](https://meshjs.dev/guides) if you
+want to visit this website
 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.